frappe/erpnext_documentation/user/manual/en/buying/purchase-order.md

 1. Save and Submit.
     <img class="screenshot" alt="Purchase Order" src="{{docs_base_url}}/assets/img/buying/purchase-order.png">

 Optionally, you can set the target Warehouse where the items will be delivered.
-Supply Raw Materials option is useful for subcontracting where you provide the raw materials for making an item.

 ## 3. Features